scalawithcats/scala-with-cats/src/pages/foldable-traverse/traverse.typ

   listTraverse(list)(identity)
 ```

-We can use `listTraverse` to re-implement our uptime example:
+We can use `listTraverse` to re-implement our uptime example.

 ```scala mdoc:silent
 val totalUptime = listTraverse(hostnames)(getUptime)
 ```

+Once again, we get the same result.

 ```scala mdoc
 Await.result(totalUptime, 1.second)